 As much as I laud those who attack National Novel Writing Month with great zeal, I am a poet not a novelist.
 So in my own parallel to NaNoWriMo, I’ve decided to once again work my way through each of the poetic forms identified in my old standby resource, Lewis Turco’s Book of Forms: Revised Edition starting with the acrostic and ending with the virelai – hitting all the Irish, Welsh and other forms and meters along the way.
 I’ve done this in the past – I’ll try to post a poem a day, which may take us through the new year.

-- King of Americana
+- Seeds of Revolution

 Most Shared Posts